gireeshkbogu/AnomalyDetect/README.md

 ## Online Models

-Online models  split the data into train by taking first 744 hours (1 month) and test by taking the rest of the data, and use a baseline windnow of length 744 and sliding window of length 1 hour to find anomalies in the test data.
+Online models  split the data into train by taking first 744 hours (1 month) and test by taking the rest of the data, and use a baseline window of length 744 and sliding window of length 1 hour to find anomalies in the test data.

 In progress .......